stashed/docs/docs/concepts/crds/backupsession.md

 #### status.totalHosts

-Not every pods or replica of the target are subject of backup.
+Not every pod or replica of the target is subject of backup.
 Thus, we refer those entities that are subject of backup as a host. `status.totalHosts` specifies the total number of hosts that will be backed up for this BackupSession.
 For more details on how many hosts will be backed up for which types of workload, please visit [here](#hosts-of-a-backup-process).

 #### status.phase